cpitman/cpitman.github.io/_posts/2017-01-03-monitoring-openshift-for-service-providers.md

   Masters have a `/healthz` endpoint which will respond with a 200 status code of the master is healthy.
 The body says "OK", as if the 200 status code hadn't accomplished that already!
-Assuming this is an HA setup, use your load balanced public URL to ensure the public API is accessable (ie something like `https://master.paas.example.com:8443/healthz`).
+Assuming this is an HA setup, use your load balanced public URL to ensure the public API is accessible (ie something like `https://master.paas.example.com:8443/healthz`).

   If this check ever fails, it means that none of the masters are healthy or